sotirisf/Umbraco-NodeRestrict/README.md

 If the node doesn't have a value for the "special" property, then this will be ignored.

 The "showWarnings" attribute works the same way as in rules.
 When applying a restriction based on the document's "special" property, it defines if warnings will be displayed.
 If set to false, no warnings will be displayed (only a message when the maximum number of children has been reached).

+So if your propertyAlias is, for example, "umbracoRestrictNodes" (this is the default, by the way) and you go on and add this property to a document and give it a value of 5, then that specific document will only allow for 5 published child nodes (of any type).

 ## Limitations
 The "special property" limit (when the special property exists and has a value) overrides any defined rules that can apply to the same node.